nitrictech/docs/docs/support.md

 - Which version of the **Nitric CLI** you are using (run `nitric version` to see your version)
 - Your **Operating System**
-- Any nitric dependencies and their version such as SDKs or Middleware
+- Any nitric dependencies and their versions, such as SDKs or Middleware
 - Which cloud providers you are deploying to

 ### Example Report